 (1) PROLEGOMENA.
 Nature and sources of theology.
 (2) BIBLIOLOGY.
 Four aspects of the subject are considered: Revelation, inspiration, illumination, interpretation.
-The history of the Bible and the sources and authenticity of the records are not treated in this course, being provided for in another course.
+The history of the Bible and the sources and authenticity of the records are not treated here, being provided for in another course.
 (3) THEOLOGY PROPER.
-The subject is treated under three subdivisions: (a) the existence, personality, sovereignty and decrees of God, the Creator, Preserver and Lord of all; (b) the Trinity; (c) the person of the Father, of the Son and of the Spirit separately considered, together with their relationships and work.
-(4) ANGELOLOGY.
+This subject is divided into two main divisions: (a) Theism, (b) Trinitarianism.
+Under the first division the natural theistic arguments are fully reviewed, also the Biblical theistic doctrines of the person, attributes, decrees and names of God.
+Under the second division careful treatment is given to the general doctrine of the Trinity, with extended development of the revelation respecting the separate Persons of the Godhead.
+16 EVANGELICAL THEOLOGICAL COLLEGE BULLETIN (4) ANGELOLOGY.
 Under a threefold treatment the entire revelation concerning the angels of God is investigated: (a) The angel of Jehovah; (b) the unfallen angels, their rank, titles and ministries; (c) the fallen angels, free and bound, with an extended examination of the Biblical doctrine covering the origin, person, motive, work and destiny of Satan.
 (5) ANTHROPOLOGY.
 The subject takes a fivefold analysis: (a) The Biblical doctrine of the creation of man, with an examination of the evolutionary hypothesis; (b) the trichotomous nature of man created in the image and likeness of God; (c) the origin of man's body, soul and spirit; (d) the fall; (e) sin, its character and penalty, and the doctrine of imputation.
 Prescribed, first year, three hours a week.
 PROFESSOR L. S. CHAFER.